moniika21/fail2ban-personal-template/README.md

 ### Nginx proxy filter

-It use a `failregex` to match an 404 or 303 error entry in the nginx-proxy-manager log files.
+It use a `failregex` to match errors entry in the nginx-proxy-manager log files.

 ### Nginx proxy action

 Because docker system doesn't work on the `default` iptable chain and has is **own** chain, the ufw banaction is [ineffective](https://docs.docker.com/network/iptables/#add-iptables-policies-before-dockers-rules).
-To outpass this, I've created a `docker-action` who use the `DOCKER-USER` chain of iptable to ban properly a malicious ip.
+To outpass this, I've [searched](https://blog.lrvt.de/fail2ban-with-nginx-proxy-manager/) fo a `docker-action` who use the `DOCKER-USER` chain of iptable to ban properly a malicious ip.